Anne Atkins: Broadcaster

-Atkins is an Anglican and has been a regular speaker on the "Thought for the Day" feature on the BBC Radio 4 Today programme since 1996.
+Atkins is an Anglican and has been a frequent contributor to the "Thought for the Day" feature on the BBC Radio 4 Today programme since 1996.

 She presented The Agony Hour series for Channel 5, Watch Your ****ing Language for Channel 4, Why People Hate Christians for BBC Radio 4 and a weekly dilemmas spot for ITV's Sunday, and frequently comments on programmes such as Question Time, Any Questions? and Today.

 She has also appeared on Newsnight, This Week, Woman's Hour, Midweek, Daybreak, This Morning, Good Morning Britain, The Alan Titchmarsh Show, Five Live Breakfast, Sunday Morning Live, The Big Questions, The Sunday Programme, The Stephen Nolan Show, Jeremy Vine, Victoria Derbyshire, Haze Across Britain, News 24, The World Service, Channel 4 News, Daily Politics, The Late Late Show, PM, The World at One, You and Yours, The World Tonight, Al Jazeera, and weekly on Heroes and Villains (two series) for Anglia Television as well as many local radio stations.

 On 17 March 2020, Atkins drew much comment on her Thought for the Day contribution in which she said that, after showing her father her script and kissing him goodbye, she left home to deliver her broadcast to hear on arrival that he had died minutes later.